Gladius

-A fully equipped Roman legionary after the reforms of Gaius Marius was armed with a shield (scutum), one or two javelins (pila), a sword (gladius), often a dagger (pugio), and, perhaps in the later empire period, darts (plumbatae).
+A fully equipped Roman legionary after the consulships of Gaius Marius (the Marian reforms) was armed with a sword (gladius), a shield (scutum), one or two javelins (pila), often a dagger (pugio), and perhaps, in the later empire period, darts (plumbatae).
 Conventionally, soldiers threw pila to disable the enemy's shields and disrupt enemy formations before engaging in close combat, for which they drew the gladius.
 A soldier generally led with the shield and thrust with the sword.

 Etymology

 Gladius is a Latin masculine noun.
 The nominative plural of it is gladiī.
 However, gladius in Latin refers to any sword, not only the sword described here.
 The word appears in literature as early as the plays of Plautus (Casina, Rudens).